From Knowledge to Inference: Formalizing Specialized Public Health Reasoning on GlobalHealthAtlas: The PUBLIC HEALTH Dataset: GlobalHealthAtlas

 \subsubsection{Quality Gate and Schema Enforcement}

-To ensure scientific rigor, LLM as a judge quality gate driven by specialized scoring prompts is employed.
-Each candidate is evaluated across four dimensions: Question and Option Quality ($Q$), Answer Quality ($A$), Text Relevance ($R$), and Overall Consistency ($C$).
-The final quality score ($S$) is determined via a weighted linear combination:
+To ensure scientific rigor, LLM as a judge quality gate driven by specialized scoring prompts and schema-level constraints are employed.
+Each candidate is adjudicated along four dimensions: Question and Option Quality ($Q$), Answer Quality ($A$), Text Relevance ($R$), and Overall Consistency ($C$), while the weighting schema is bifurcated according to item type.
+For single-choice questions, the final quality score is defined as:

+where greater emphasis is placed on question formulation and structural validity.
+For question-answer items, the score is computed as:

 Weights are prioritized to emphasize structural integrity ($Q$) and factual accuracy ($A$) as primary medical validity determinants.
+7 senior global health experts, including WHO officials averaging over 8 years' experience, finalized the weights via structured voting.
+This consensus aligns our scoring of factual accuracy and reasoning with international public health standards.
 Strict zero-tolerance rules assign a score of 0 for domain irrelevance, language inconsistency, or missing materials; only candidates with $S \geq 4.5$ are retained.
 We theoretically validate this strategy in Appendix~\ref{app:prove_details1}, proving that threshold-based filtration bounds generalization risk by minimizing label noise.
 Evaluation criteria are detailed in Appendix~\ref{app:pipeline_details}.
+We also conduct a sensitivity analysis on the hyperparameters to assess their impact on model evaluation stability, as shown in Table~\ref{tab:sensitivity_sc} and Table~\ref{tab:sensitivity_qa}

+Besides, GlobalHealthAtlas's raw materials are derived from authoritative official documents, primarily from WHO IRIS and other trusted public health sources, so LLMs are used mainly for structured extraction, format transformation, and candidate generation rather than fact invention or producing unconstrained knowledge.
+Moreover, evaluation dimensions and weighting coefficients are specified and corroborated with expert input, introducing exogenous human judgment into the quality control protocol.

+We further conducted a dedicated human evaluation to provide manual attestation of dataset quality.
+Specifically, we sampled 5\% of the full dataset, covering all 15 domains and 17 languages, including 7,077 single choice items and 6,933 question answer items, for a total of 14,010 examples.
+14 experts manually scored these samples on a 5-point scale using same dimensions, criteria, and weighting schemes as LLM-based quality gate.
+The resulting average human score was 4.503, which provides supportive evidence that GlobalHealthAtlas exhibits high quality and the automated scoring is broadly aligned with expert judgment.